Beanzilla/iNotify/README.md

 - Allow players to see their position, health, and other information without F5.

+- Now includes a interval in seconds till it updates.

 - Allow players to share their information with other players. (todo)

 ## Todo